bberkman1302/daliSubmit/README.md

 Brendan Berkman

-Files for Dali Data Science Team Application
+Files for Dali Data Science Team Application.

+The "visualizations" folder contains my answers to part 1, and the "part2" folder contains my answers to part 2.